New Content

 individual, and who's glory and happiness is based on mine.
 I will gladly follow a God that teaches me all that He expects of me,

 and doesn't leave me guessing in the dark.
 A living God.
-A God that encourages two way communication between Himself and His children.
+A God that encourages two-way communication between Himself and His children.
 A God who speaks His will through living prophets, and directly to those who ask Him.
-A God who knows and loves me. " For Behold, this is my work and my glory--To bring to pass the immortality and eternal life of man."
+A God who knows and loves me.
+As the scripture says:

 (Moses 1:39)